SashaMil/codeChallenge/README.md

 ### Overview

 OOP Programing written in JavaScript that allows the user to look up both guests and companies by ID.
-Additionally, users can reference the ID's of a guest, company, and message template to create messages dynamically.
+Additionally, users can reference the IDs of a guest, company, and message template to create messages dynamically.
 The user also has the option of inputting their own custom text as a message template.

 The keywords for the user to use in a template to positional data dynamically are as follows: